crcn-archive/paperclipjs.com/lib/pages/advanced-api.md

 #### attribute.key

-the attribute key
+The attribute key.

 #### attribute.value

-the attribute value
+The attribute value.

 #### attribute.context

-the context of the attribute
+The context of the attribute.